SRCH2/srch2-ngn/documentation/docs/tutorial.md

 }
 ```

 In the next section we'll see the call to initialize, start and stop the SRCH2 search server, but before that observe the logic to determine if the `MovieIndex` needs to be created--that is, whether the initial set of records should be inserted.
-Since the `InfoResponse` object value of the key 'movies' in the map `indexesToInfoResponse` will contain the method `getNumberOfDocumentsInTheIndex()` the following logic is implemented in this callback method:
+Since the value of the key 'movies' in the map `indexesToInfoResponse` is an `InfoResponse` object with the method `getNumberOfDocumentsInTheIndex()`, the following logic can be implemented in this callback method:

 ```
 public class SearchActivity extends Activity implements